-A public health assessment concluded that the Proposed Project would not result in significant adverse impacts to public health.
+An assessment of potential effects on public health concluded that the previously proposed project would not result in significant adverse impacts to public health.

-The DEIS considers the technical areas related to public health, including air quality, water quality, hazardous materials, and operational noise.
-The respective analyses show that the Proposed Project would not result in significant unmitigated adverse impacts in any of these areas.
-The analysis determined that construction activities would result in unmitigated significant adverse construction-period noise impacts at receptors in the vicinity of the Proposed Project's work areas.
-However, construction of the Proposed Project would not result in chronic exposure to high levels of noise, prolonged exposure to noise levels above 85 dBA, or episodic and unpredictable exposure to short-term impacts of noise at high decibel levels, as per the CEQR Technical Manual.
-Consequently, the Proposed Project and construction of the Proposed Project would not result in a significant adverse impact to public health.
+The FEIS considers the technical areas related to public health, including air quality, water quality, hazardous materials, and operational noise.
+The respective analyses show that the previously proposed project would not result in significant unmitigated adverse impacts in any of these areas.
+Construction activities would result in unmitigated significant adverse construction-period noise impacts at receptors in the vicinity of the previously proposed project's work areas.
+However, construction of the previously proposed project would not result in chronic exposure to high levels of noise, prolonged exposure to noise levels above 85 dBA, or episodic and unpredictable exposure to short-term impacts of noise at high decibel levels, as per the CEQR Technical Manual.
+Consequently, the previously proposed project and construction of the previously proposed project would not result in a significant adverse impact to public health.